 9. Jeannie Seely

 Jeannie Seely never set out to be a trailblazer.
-Instead, she just wanted to be treated fairly, without regards or concessions for her gender.
-Seely, who had a long string of hits in the ’60s and ’70s, was a proud member of the Grand Ole Opry, and fought hard to be treated the same as the men.
+Instead, she just wanted to be treated fairly, without regard or concessions for her gender.
+Seely, who had a long string of hits in the ’60s and ’70s, a has been proud member of the Grand Ole Opry since 1967, and fought hard to be treated the same as the men.
 Not only was she the first woman to wear a miniskirt on stage, but she was also the first woman to host her own segment of the live show.

 “They used to tell me it was tradition.
 And I said, ‘But somewhere along the way, it’s turned into discrimination,’” Seely recalled to Everything Nash. “‘You are ignoring at least 50 percent of your audience that are women, and you’re ignoring, and not taking advantage of, 50 percent of your talent.
 You’re ignoring a good portion of the talent that you could be using.’
 Women, we are different than men.
 We look at things different; things have different meanings to us.
 I felt like a woman’s point of view would bring another dimension to the operation.
 So that was the way I presented it.”